-International students must see the Office of International Students and Scholars (OISS) before working, to verify eligibility for off-campus employment and obtain a work permit.
+International students must see International Student and Scholar Services before working, to verify eligibility for off-campus employment and obtain a work permit.
 A separate work permit must be obtained for each job experience.
 Note that once hours have been completed, it will not be possible to obtain a work permit for additional job opportunities.
 International students must be enrolled in an in-person class during the semester they will be completing their work experience hours.

 Learning Outcomes for Hospitality Industry Work Experience Requirement

 - The objective of the hospitality work experience requirement is to ensure that students have a balance between theory and practice in the industry.
 Students will:

 - Learn more about their career interests and gain valuable experience in the various parts of the hospitality industry;

 - Recognize, develop and practice the skills they will need in order to be successful in their future careers;

 - Put their classroom theory to use in the industry and gain further insights into their academic assignments;

 - Be able to compare and contrast different types of companies, organizational cultures and work environments, while learning to make intelligent career choices;

 - Improve their eventual employment marketability upon graduation.